Chung-Research-Group/AIM/docs/_sources/BreakLab.rst.txt

 Breakthrough Simulation Input
 -----------------------------

-The table below summarises all the input properties and parameters required for running a breakthrough simulation in BreakLab.
+The table below summarizes all the input properties and parameters required for running a breakthrough simulation in BreakLab.

 .. list-table:: BreakLab Inputs
    :header-rows: 1